FENECON Home 20 & 30 assembly and operating instructions

 Faults are displayed on the FENECON Home 20 & 30 BMS box via a red LED.

-The various faults are indicated by LED codes.
+The various errors are indicated by LED codes.

 Storage unit status |